folio-org/folio-ansible/doc/ansible-roles.md

 *Note: without a running Okapi instance with mod-circulation and mod-loan-storage installed and enabled, this role will fail.*

+## mod-configuration-data
+Hooks up mod-configuration for the sample tenant.
+Depends on tenant-data.

+*Note: without a running Okapi instance, this role will fail*

 ## mod-metadata-data
 Sample data for the mod-metadata backend modules.
 Depends on tenant-data and common.